sbixl/bob.native.windows.basement/README.md

 These basement project is a collection of useful recipes and classes that can be used by other projects.
 Most importantly it provides standard classes to handle common build systems and other standard tasks.
-Optional a native host clang and common GCC as well as an embedded LLVM toolchain are ready-to-use.
+Optional a x86_64 clang and by default common GCC cross toolchains are available.

 # Prerequisites